Akrielz/Reinforcement-Learning-HF/README.md

 ## Unit 3

-Unit 3 is about applying RL Zoo to train a DQM agent to play the game Space Invaders, which has as goal to shoot down as many aliens as possible.
+Unit 3 is about applying RL Zoo to train a DQN agent to play the game Space Invaders, which has as goal to shoot down as many aliens as possible.

 Here is a video with the AI playing the game: